ehlesp/smallab-k8s-pve-guide/G035 - Deploying services 04 ~ Monitoring stack - Part 1 - Outlining setup and arranging storage.md

     I/O size (minimum/optimal): 512 bytes / 512 bytes
     ~~~

-    In the `k3sagent02` is where Ghost was deployed, so you will see listed all the storage related to it.
+    In the `k3sagent02` is where Ghost was deployed, so you can see listed all the storage related to it.
 The new SSD drive is the `/dev/sdd` one, which appears at the end of the output above.

 2. Create a new GPT partition on the new storage drives with `sgdisk`: